Primoris Services (NASDAQ:PRIM) Releases FY 2022 Earnings Guidance

-Primoris Services (NASDAQ:PRIM – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of $2.390-$2.590 for the period, compared to the Thomson Reuters consensus estimate of $2.500.
+Primoris Services (NASDAQ:PRIM – Get Rating) updated its FY 2022 earnings guidance on Monday.
+The company provided EPS guidance of $2.390-$2.590 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.500.
 The company issued revenue guidance of -.

-Primoris Services (NASDAQ:PRIM – Get Rating) last released its quarterly earnings data on Monday, February 28th.
-The construction company reported $0.54 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.52 by $0.02.
-Primoris Services had a net margin of 3.36% and a return on equity of 15.05%.
-The firm had revenue of $884.45 million for the quarter, compared to the consensus estimate of $899.46 million.
-During the same period last year, the firm earned $0.66 earnings per share.
-The company’s quarterly revenue was down 1.4% on a year-over-year basis.
-Analysts anticipate that Primoris Services will post 2.45 EPS for the current year.

-PRIM has been the topic of a number of recent research reports.
-The Goldman Sachs Group downgraded shares of Primoris Services from a neutral rating to a sell rating and dropped their price objective for the company from $27.00 to $24.00 in a research note on Wednesday, November 10th.
+Several analysts recently commented on PRIM shares.
 DA Davidson reaffirmed a buy rating on shares of Primoris Services in a report on Wednesday, March 2nd.
-Finally, Zacks Investment Research cut shares of Primoris Services from a hold rating to a strong sell rating in a report on Friday.
-Two equities research analysts have rated the stock with a sell rating and three have issued a buy rating to the company’s stock.
-According to MarketBeat, Primoris Services currently has a consensus rating of Hold and an average target price of $32.75.
+Zacks Investment Research upgraded shares of Primoris Services from a hold rating to a buy rating and set a $28.00 price objective for the company in a research report on Tuesday, March 8th.
+One analyst has rated the stock with a sell rating and four have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has a consensus rating of Buy and an average price target of $31.75.

+The business also recently declared a quarterly dividend, which will be paid on Thursday, April 14th.
+Investors of record on Thursday, March 31st will be given a dividend of $0.06 per share.
+This represents a $0.24 dividend on an annualized basis and a yield of 0.88%.
+The ex-dividend date is Wednesday, March 30th.
+Primoris Services’s dividend payout ratio is currently 11.22%.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Advisors Asset Management Inc. grew its position in shares of Primoris Services by 8.0% in the fourth quarter.
-Advisors Asset Management Inc. now owns 102,778 shares of the construction company’s stock valued at $2,465,000 after purchasing an additional 7,619 shares during the period.
-Susquehanna International Group LLP lifted its stake in shares of Primoris Services by 64.5% in the fourth quarter.
+A number of hedge funds and other institutional investors have recently made changes to their positions in PRIM.
+Advisors Asset Management Inc. grew its holdings in shares of Primoris Services by 8.0% during the 4th quarter.
+Advisors Asset Management Inc. now owns 102,778 shares of the construction company’s stock worth $2,465,000 after purchasing an additional 7,619 shares in the last quarter.
+Susquehanna International Group LLP grew its stake in Primoris Services by 64.5% during the fourth quarter.
 Susquehanna International Group LLP now owns 80,398 shares of the construction company’s stock worth $1,928,000 after buying an additional 31,510 shares in the last quarter.
-Allianz Asset Management GmbH purchased a new position in shares of Primoris Services in the fourth quarter worth about $1,906,000.
-California State Teachers Retirement System lifted its stake in shares of Primoris Services by 2.5% in the fourth quarter.
-California State Teachers Retirement System now owns 74,724 shares of the construction company’s stock worth $1,792,000 after buying an additional 1,844 shares in the last quarter.
-Finally, Barclays PLC lifted its stake in shares of Primoris Services by 54.1% in the fourth quarter.
-Barclays PLC now owns 72,952 shares of the construction company’s stock worth $1,749,000 after buying an additional 25,596 shares in the last quarter.
-Institutional investors and hedge funds own 87.37% of the company’s stock.
+Allianz Asset Management GmbH bought a new position in Primoris Services in the 4th quarter valued at about $1,906,000.
+California State Teachers Retirement System raised its position in shares of Primoris Services by 2.5% in the 4th quarter.
+California State Teachers Retirement System now owns 74,724 shares of the construction company’s stock valued at $1,792,000 after buying an additional 1,844 shares in the last quarter.
+Finally, Barclays PLC lifted its holdings in shares of Primoris Services by 54.1% during the 4th quarter.
+Barclays PLC now owns 72,952 shares of the construction company’s stock worth $1,749,000 after acquiring an additional 25,596 shares during the period.
+87.37% of the stock is owned by hedge funds and other institutional investors.

 Primoris Services Corp. operates as a holding company, which engages in the provision of construction, fabrication, maintenance, replacement, and engineering services.
 It operates through the following segments: Utilities, Energy and Renewables, and Pipeline.
 The Utilities segment specializes in a range of services, including telecommunications and installation and maintenance of new and existing natural gas and electric utility distribution and transmission systems.